Causes Of IBS: 9 Interesting Theories.

 Evidence & how this can be applied.

-It is unclear whether the hypersensitivity of the colon is due to abnormal receptors inside your intestine or due to abnormal perception of pain by your brain.
+It is unclear whether the hypersensitivity of the colon is due to abnormal receptors inside your intestine or an abnormal perception of pain by your brain.

-But the point is that colon hypersensitivity is a frequent finding in many IBS patients.
+But the point is that colon hypersensitivity is frequently found in many IBS patients.

 Drugs modulating pain sensations (like Tricyclic Antidepressants) may play a role in IBS relief.